-Amanda M. Fitzpatrick, MPH, Sophia Ly, MS, Jules Canfield, MPH, Kaku So-Armah, PhD, Emily Hurstak, MD, MPH, MAS BMC, Clinical Addition Research and Education (CARE) Unit; CAMED, Department of General Internal Medicine
+Amanda M. Fitzpatrick, MPH1, Sophia Ly, MS1, Jules Canfield, MPH1, Kaku So-Armah, PhD2, Emily Hurstak, MD, MPH, MAS2 1BMC, Clinical Addition Research and Education (CARE) Unit; 2Chobanian & Avedisian School of Medicine, Department of General Internal Medicine

 Introduction: Fostering the development of a diverse addiction medicine workforce can improve medical and public health responses to the disparate health risks created by unhealthy substance use and substance use disorders (SUDs).
 A workforce and training environment that embraces diversity, equity, inclusion, and belonging (DEIB) principles will foster the career development of talented and diverse team members and may encourage novel approaches to address the disparities in treatment and outcomes experienced by Black, Indigenous, and People of Color (BIPOC).
 Despite these potential benefits, little is known about the diversity in demographics and experiences of individuals who participate in addiction medicine training.